algolia/instantsearch/docs/README.md

 ## Install `vue-instantsearch`

-Now let's create our first Algolia Vue InstantSearch experience.

-First we need to add Vue InstantSearch as a dependency.
+You should now add Vue InstantSearch as a dependency.

 Vue InstantSearch is available in the [npm](https://www.npmjs.com) registry.

-Let's install it:
+You can install it by running:

 ```sh
 npm install --save vue-instantsearch